Ramana Sundaram,Tiruchuzhi

-We walked into the main room of the sundaram which had four pillars, a smooth and very clean granite floor, on one wall enlarged framed photographs of the parents of Ramana Maharshi and on the wall opposite to that one, a large framed photograph of Ramana Maharshi reclining on a sofa.
-The main room of the sundaram was spacious, light and airy, with plenty of windows, all of which were open and there a back door which was also open wide.
-Funny enough, sitting in the doorway with his back to us, was a grey haired old man who was looking outside, where a couple of labourers were doing some building work in the back yard.
-He wore a white dhoti loincloth and that was it, nothing else, in a strange way both Anita and I felt he looked like Ramana Maharshi; that if the old man turned around to face us, we would have been looking at the face of the master himself.
-As it was, the old man did not turn around and as far as we could work out he was oblivious to the fact that we were even there.
-There was just something about how he casually leaned back in the doorway, with the side of his head resting in his right palm, which from behind made him look so very much like Ramana Maharshi.
-I took it as an auspicious sight, Anita did as well, like it was a glimpse of the timeless essence which we were seeking.
+Funnily enough, sitting in the doorway and with his back to us, was a grey haired old man gazing at a couple of labourers doing some building work outside.
+The old man wore a white dhoti loincloth around his waist but that was about it, nothing else.
+In a strange way both Anita and I thought he looked like Ramana Maharshi and that if the old man turned around we would be looking at the face of Bhagavan.
+As it was, the old man did not turn around and as far as we could work out he was oblivious to the fact we were even there.
+Nevertheless there was something about how he casually leaned back, with the side of his head resting on his right palm, which made him look so very much like Ramana Maharshi.
+Guess I couldn’t help but take it as an auspicious sign, and Anita did as well, like it was a form of welcome from the state of the timeless.

-As for me I stayed in the main hall and rested against a pillar close to that large Ramana Maharshi photograph, the one in which he was reclining on the sofa.
-I sat with my eyes closed, legs stretched out in front of me.
-Throughout the next hour or so Anita and I were undisturbed.
-I split my time between sitting in relaxed contemplation and walking slowly around the main hall, enjoying the feel of the smooth granite floor beneath my bare feet.
-In other words I was just taking in the peaceful atmosphere of the sundaram, appreciating the fact that we had made the effort to get there and that it had been well worth it.
+We continued to wander through the building until Anita sat down in a small front room of the sundaram in which there was a shrine to Ramana Maharshi on a finely carved wooden stand.
+In front of the shrine were bowls of grey vibhuti ash and vermillion red kum kum powder, obviously placed there for devotees to take a pinch from and press against their foreheads whenever they came to visit.
+It was a powerful room, no doubt about that, the large framed photograph of the master’s face made it so.
+As for me I stayed in the main hall and rested against a pillar close to the large Ramana Maharshi photograph where he was reclining on the couch.
+I sat there with my eyes closed and my legs stretched out in front of me.
+Throughout the next hour or so that we spent in those two rooms of the sundaram, we were both left undisturbed.
+I split my time between sitting in relaxed contemplation and walking slowly around enjoying the feel of the smooth granite floor beneath my bare feet, just taking in the peaceful atmosphere of the sundaram, appreciating the fact that it had been well worth making the effort to get there.

-Before we finally left the building we both sat on a bench by the entrance in order to take a breath and to put on our shoes.
-Anita told me that whilst sitting in the small room of the sundaram by the Ramana Maharshi shrine, she had been in tears whilst meditating in front of the large framed photograph of the face of the master, such was force of compassion she felt emanating from him.
-I was glad she’d had such a positive experience.
-All in all we had timed it right, having had a good amount of time and space in the sundaram to be undisturbed, feeling very pleased that we’d had the place to ourselves.
-Now it was time to step back out into the bright light of the early afternoon sun and make our way by car back to Madurai.
+Before we left we both sat on a bench by the entrance in order to put our shoes on, where Anita told me that when sitting in the small room of the sundaram in front of the Ramana Maharshi shrine, she had almost been in tears whilst meditating in the presence of his large framed photograph, such was the compassion she felt emanating from his face.
+Needless to say, I was very happy she’d had a positive experience, because whilst the trip to Tiruchuzhi had primarily been for me, it was easy to forget the whole thing might not mean so much to her.
+It seemed like we had timed it right, having stayed a good while in the sundaram on our own and undisturbed, both of us feeling very happy that we’d had the place to ourselves.

 took a back ways track